León Kellman

 Edric León Kellman (September 4, 1924 – September 13, 1981) was a Panamanian professional baseball player and manager.
 Listed at 5' 11", 160 lb., Kellman batted and threw right handed.
 He was born in Gatún, Panama Canal Zone.

-Although he never played in the major leagues, Kellman achieved a measure of notoriety for his many successful years in the Panamanian Baseball League, both during and after World War II, and later for his careers in Negro league baseball and the Mexican League.
+He played three seasons with the Cleveland Buckeyes of the Negro American League.

 Primarily a catcher, Kellman was also competent as a corner outfielder and third baseman.
 Eventually, he volunteered to fill whatever role the team needed, whether it was spot starter or long reliever.
+Although he never played in the major leagues, Kellman achieved a measure of notoriety for his many successful years in the Panamanian Baseball League, both during and after World War II, and later for his career in the Mexican League.

 A four-time Negro league All-Star, he played in the Negro World Series, managed in Panama and Mexico, and usually represented his country in international tournaments.

 Early life

 At age 17, Kellman started his baseball journey with the Panama national baseball team that competed in the 1941 Baseball World Cup held in Havana, where he batted the sole home run of the tournament.
 He then led the BWS batters with two homers in the 1945 tournament.